madler/zipflow/README.md

 Usage
 ------------

 Compile your code with zipflow.c and -lz (zlib).
-Example program are provided, zips and fzip, which can be compiled thusly:
+Example programs are provided, zips and fzip, which can be compiled thusly:

     cc -o zips zips.c zipflow.c -lz